-3. Project-Specific Staff Recommendation - Regional Data Management projects and Sub-Regional Database project a.
+3. Project-Specific Council recommendations - Regional Data Management projects and Sub-Regional Database project a.
 Project 1989-062-01 Program Coordination and Facilitation Services provided through the Columbia Basin Fish and Wildlife Foundation (Foundation)

-An existing task of the Foundation project, consisting of manager and Council input, focuses on developing fish and wildlife indicators (FWI) and aggregating related data to support the Council's Program HLIs.
+An existing task of the project consisting of manager and Council input, focuses on developing fish and wildlife indicators (FWI) and aggregating related data to support the Council's Program HLIs.
 Another task of the Foundation project, presents the FWI data in a highly summarized manner that is easily accessible to the public through the Status of the Resources (SOTR).
 The information gathered by tasks also may serve to inform Program implementation and evaluation needs including assessments at the subbasin and provincial level.
 The products related to these two tasks are important for addressing to the program's evaluation reporting needs, and are critical to the Council's HLIs report.
 For brevity, these two tasks are referred to as "reporting tasks" from this point forward.
+This work is currently under contract through FY 2012 (in this case, through March 31, 2013).
+PERC will determine and detail the future implementation of the SOTR and the development of the FWIs.